 We are currently experiencing the worst drought on record (based on local history back to 1880).
 The previously lowest recorded rainfall in Taree was 555mm in 1994.
-To date this year, we have received 420mm.
+In 2020 we received approximately 470mm.
 Average rainfall conditions are predicted to return in February 2020.

-We have recently exceeded the record for the number of consecutive days that the Manning River - which supplies the Manning Water Scheme - has flowed below 50 million litres a day, as measured by the Killawarra gauge.
-The previous record was 26 consecutive days and we are now at 63 (as at 24 December 2019).
+We have exceeded the record for the number of consecutive days that the Manning River - which supplies the Manning Water Scheme - has flowed below 50 million litres a day, as measured by the Killawarra gauge.
+The previous record was 26 consecutive days and we have now exceeded 60 days.